nullgemm/willis/readme.md

 be ran to build the actual binary.

 ### General steps for the library
-You will usually need 2 modules to be able to use one of Willis' backend:
+You will need 2 modules to be able to use one of Willis' backend:
  - The Willis core, providing code common across platforms.
    This is what implements the main interface of the library, to which you will bind the backend of your choice at run time.